guilhermemalfatti/schedule-app-io2/README.md

 This code focus explore the exciting new Ionic 2 framework and how to build mobile apps using Angular 2 and TypeScript.

-All this code was based the course **"Building Mobile Apps with Ionic 2, Angular 2, and TypeScript"**.
+All this code has based on the course **"Building Mobile Apps with Ionic 2, Angular 2, and TypeScript"**.

 by
 > [Steve Michelotti](http://stevemichelotti.com/).